 nutritional consultations and other family supports.

 CHILD DEVELOPMENT CENTERS GES operates two inclusive child development centers in Mobile.
 Children of all abilities receive high quality instruction with small child-staff ratios.
 Programming includes Special Education Preschool (Part B) services through the local school system, Early Headstart classrooms and an Alabama “First Class” Voluntary PreK classroom.
-Call Christy Jones-Hudson at (251) 380-7169 for more information.
+Call (251) 380-7169 for more information.

 MILITARY RESPITE Air Force and Navy personnel participating in the Exceptional Family Member Program are eligible for monthly in-home respite services provided by qualified care givers at no charge to the family.
 Services are provided to active military families in Florida stationed at Eglin AFB and Hurlburt Field (Ft.
 Walton), Pensacola Naval Air Station and Tyndall AFB (Panama City).
-Call Stacey Griffith at (850) 474-0030 for more information.
+Call (850) 474-0030 for more information.

 FAMILY LITERACY Preschoolers from all areas of Mobile and Baldwin County are visited by Goodwill Easterseals staff and community volunteers for a “Read to Me” story time on Friday mornings.
 Screened volunteers read to children and help them with an art activity that is based on the reading.
 Each child receives their own copy of the book with a take-home “Parent Packet” that includes suggestions on how parents can engage children when reading.
 In a separate Family Literacy program, Goodwill Easterseals partners with Family Promise to conduct family storytimes, to provide books, art activities and supplies to homeless families in the Mobile area.
 The goal is to increase protective factors for families by providing social connections and by supporting literacy skills that are essential to the development of a family.
-Call Christy Jones-Hudson at (251) 380-7169 for more information.
+Call (251) 380-7169 for more information.

 PARENT EDUCATION AND SUPPORT Monthly educational meetings provide information and resources on various topics of interest to families and area service providers (dinner and child-care for each meeting is provided at no cost).
 Families living in Mobile and Baldwin County with children with special needs are invited to take advantage of bi-monthly respite services provided at the Springhill CDC.
 GES sponsors seasonal Family Enrichment events throughout the community to promote inclusion of children with special needs, encourage socialization and to further parental connections.